tvquizphd/public-quiz/README.md

 ## Security limitations

-Unauthorized 3rd parties _can reset/clear your passwords_ if:
+To **edit or delete** you passwords,
+- You need your master password
+- **AND** your personal login link

+Immediately reset your master password if you reveal your password AND your login link.

+Don't give others write access to your fork:

-- ⚠️ your fork has allowed outside [collaborators][HELP_COLLAB]
+- ⚠️ Don't add [collaborators][HELP_COLLAB] to your fork
-- ☠️ or your GitHub account has [been compromised][HELP_SECURE]
+- ☠️ Don't let your GitHub account [be compromised][HELP_SECURE]

-### Your passwords only be viewed/edited with:

-Your master password AND your bookmarked login link.
+If they have write access to your fork, they can **erase** your data.

 ## Testing